CollectiveOpenSourceHardware/LibreSolarBox/boxframe/upkframe/uniprokit.md

 ### Status

 The recent state of the project is, that we have already fully defined the so called **Basic-Set**, which is appropriate for all kind of structural framing and mounting stuff and provide it for download as part-library **UPKlib V.2**).
-It is made conesquently in the OpenSource CAD-programm **FreeCAD**, which means it can be exported from there into many important CAD-fileformats like .igs, .stp, .stl etc.
+It is made consequently with the OpenSource CAD-programm **FreeCAD**, which means it can be exported from there into many important CAD-fileformats like .igs, .stp, .stl etc.

 <img src="https://wiki.opensourceecology.de/images/1/17/Lib_basis_1a.png" width="480">